davidae/jm/README.md

 [![Build Status](https://travis-ci.com/davidae/jm.svg "Travis CI status")](https://travis-ci.com/davidae/jm)

 A small package to match JSONs with the addition of using placeholders for possible unknown values.
-It should work with any type of valid JSON - however nested and tangled it may be.
+It should work with any type of valid JSON - however nested, unordered, and tangled it may be.
 This package uses only golang's standard library, no dependencies.

 # Installation